-As an FY1 doctor, there are different types of leave you will come across during the year and the rest of your career.
+As a doctor, there are different types of leave you will come across during the year and the rest of your career.
 This article will talk about annual leave, study leave and sick leave.

 - Familiarise yourself with local policy of how to apply for annual leave for your department as there will be variation between departments and trusts.

 - USE IT OR LOSE IT!
 I learnt this the hard way in my FY1 year as I lost four annual leave days I could have taken.
 If you do lose them, you should be paid for them as workdays.

 - Once you get your rota before you start your next rotation, plan in advance when you want to take your annual leave and liaise with your department as soon as possible to get those dates approved.

 - If you have any special occasions you need to attend, like birthdays or weddings, check if you are working that day.

 - If you are not working or on a normal ward day, this is good news as you do not need to swap shifts to get leave approved.

 - All you need to do is check with your rota coordinator and ward team to see if there is enough staff on and then fill in the necessary paperwork to take your leave.

 - If you are on-call, then make arrangements as soon as possible to arrange a swap of shifts and off-days with a colleague ensuring there is an adequate cover on both your wards.